Lakshin01/mlops-for-image-classification/README.md

 # mlops-for-image-classification
-Incorporating DevOps for DevOps tasks
+Incorporating DevOps for MLOps tasks for Image Classification